 I’ve been looking through my photos of my time spent living in Central America lately and have been missing my expat life something fierce.

-And since my last collection of expat quotes was so popular (Google search results loves it, apparently), I’ve decided to put together another list of some of my fave quotes about the joys and hardships of life abroad.
+And since my last collection of expat quotes was so popular (Google search results love it, apparently), I’ve decided to put together another list of some of my fave quotes about the joys and hardships of life abroad.

 Enjoy!